projectdiscovery/nuclei-templates/http/credential-stuffing/README.md

 By default, Nuclei uses Pitchfork mode in which it takes the first line from `email.txt` as the username input and the first line from `pass.txt` as the password parameter input.
 Ensure that both `email.txt` and `pass.txt` have an equal number of entries, with email/password combinations aligned on the same line in both files.

-Starting with Nuclei 2.8, you can override the default behavior using the `-at` or `--attack-type` CLI option.
+Starting with Nuclei 2.8, you can override the default behavior using the `-at` or `-attack-type` CLI option.
 Specifying the attack-type option as `clusterbomb` enables convenient verification of weak credentials for a list of given email addresses across various services.

 For example, assuming `email.txt` contains: